 Keiichiro Adachi; Hiroshi Suga; SyÛzô Seki; Shiegeo Kubota; Shin Yamaguchi; Okimichi Yano & Yasaku Wada.
 Dielectric Relaxations in Various Crystal Modifications of Cyclohexanol and 2,3-Dimethylbutane.
 Molecular Crystals and Liquid Crystals.
 1972, 18 (3-4), 345-368.

 Highly flammable liquid and vapour.
+May be fatal if swallowed and enters airways.
 Causes skin irritation.
+Causes serious eye irritation.
 May cause drowsiness or dizziness.
-May be fatal if swallowed and enters airways.